polymorphic/tesla-model-y-checklist/README.md

 (here's a [first-hand account](https://www.reddit.com/r/TeslaModelY/comments/heb5cu/i_changed_my_mind_im_returning_my_model_y/)).
 Note that doing so restricts your next Tesla order: "If you decide to order another vehicle, you may not order the same trim for a period of 12 months but may order another vehicle in a different trim at any time."

+## Ownership beyond the first 1,000 miles

+Making it past the above milestones doesn't mean that SC visits or Mobile Service appointments are a thing of the past.
+Remaining problems caused by
+QC issues may be covered by [Tesla's New Vehicle Warranty](https://www.tesla.com/support/vehicle-warranty), which for Long Range and Performance
+MYs is 8 years or 120,000 miles.
+Here are a few things to keep an eye on:

+* Door rubber gaskets.
+Keep an eye on the gaskets, particularly on the door bottoms (see above under Unlocked).
+* Tail light condensation.
+Wide temperature changes (such as when leaving the vehicle parked in the sun) may cause condensation to appear in the rear tail lights.
+Should that happen fairly evenly across all 4 lights Tesla won't do anything about it.
+You may have better luck if it's asymmetric so keep an eye for that.

 Pull requests for changes/additions welcome.